brndnmtthws/seed-otp/README.md

       encrypt    Encrypt seed words using an OTP key. generate   Generate a secure OTP key for up to NUM_WORDS number of words.

+Command output is usually formatted as JSON, so you can pipe the output to other tools (such as [`jq`](https://github.com/stedolan/jq)) and get wild.

 ## Implementation Details

 ### OTP Key